Abnormal dense and dilute nuclear systems: Strangelets, strange and hybrid stars

-The most commonly employed model of quark matter is the MIT bag model \cite{Chodos1974}.
-By balancing the vacuum pressure outside the bag with the pressure of quarks inside it, one mimics phenomena of quark confinement and asymptotic freedom~\cite{Farhi:1984qu}.
-Besides the MIT-bag based approaches, the Nambu–Jona-Lasinio model is often used, see Ref.~\cite{Klevansky1992}.
-The latter does not describe confinement of quarks and its preferred sets of parameters do not generally predict stable strange quark matter~\cite{Buballa1999}.
+Depending on the value of the diquark coupling a region of the phase diagram was found where the inhomogeneous chiral and the 2SC condensates may coexist, see Ref.~\cite{Buballa:2014tba} and references therein.
+Let us add here that at large densities QCD may exhibit a moat regime in the scalar-pseudoscalar sector~\cite{Pisarski2021b} similar to the occurrence of the minimum in the effective pion gap, see Sect.~\ref{sec:Superheavy}.
+Also, one uses the quark models with quark masses varying with the baryon number density, see Ref.~\cite{Xia2014}.
 The RMF approach proposed in Ref.~\cite{Blaschke2017} gives a simple way to model confinement of quarks via introducing the particular density dependence of quark masses divergent for low baryon densities and a density-dependent screening effect.
 The screening is described analogously to an excluded volume effect for a hadronic matter model with density-dependent coupling constants.
 Effects of various pasta phases occurring in the quark-hadron phase transition~\cite{Voskresensky:2002hu} were then investigated in Ref.~\cite{Maslov2019} for a set of RMF equations of state for both the hadron matter and the quark one.
-These approaches allow for hybrid stars but exclude stable quark star configurations.
-Some constraints may come from the lattice calculations as was discussed in~\cite{Ivanov:2005be,Peshier:2002ww,Schulze2009}.
-As a possible result, families of ordinary neutron stars and pure quark stars can be well separated.
-Within these models, the quark stars have low masses ($M\lsim 1M_{\odot}$), high densities ($n\gsim 10 n_0$), and small radii ($R \lsim 6$ km).
-Also, one uses the quark models with quark masses varying with the baryon number density, see \cite{Xia2014}. {{Situation remains rather uncertain.
-Some works give arguments that even two-flavor quark matter can be stable or metastable, other argue against stable quark matter, e.g. see \cite{Holdom2018,Bai2025} and references therein. }}
+Parameters used in these works allow for hybrid stars but exclude stable quark star configurations.

-The quark objects are anticipated to be color superconductors.
-Various quark-paring patterns were investigated: color-flavor-locked phase, 2SC phase, spin-locking phase etc., see~\cite{Alford2008,Farrell:2024bka}.
-Their effect on the equation of state is not significant even if the pairing gap is as large as $\Delta\lsim 100$\,MeV.
-Owing a strong interaction a fluctuation region near critical point of the color superconductivity was estimated in \cite{V2004} as a broad and it is not excluded that some effects of the color superconducting fluctuations can be manifested in heavy-ion collisions.
+Some constraints can be gained from the lattice QCD calculations.
+The standard bag and NJL models cannot reproduce the lattice data without significant modifications.
+However, the lattice results at zero and small finite chemical potential are appropriately described within phenomenological quasiparticle models employing massive quarks and gluons with masses dependent on temperature~\cite{Rischke:1992rk,Goloviznin:1992ws,Peshier:1994zf,Gorenstein:1995vm}.
+These models were also used to extrapolate the lattice equation of state to the case of cold baryon matter.
+This has been done in Ref.~\cite{Peshier:1999ww} and then in Refs.~\cite{Peshier:2002ww,Ivanov:2004gq,Schulze2009} and in other works.